User registration

 </html>

-Let's go ahead and try to create a new user with invalid params.
+Let's go ahead and try to create a new user with invalid parameters.
 You should be redirected to the registration form with an error message.
-If you try to create a new user with valid params, you should be redirected to the dashboard with a success message.
+If you try to create a new user with valid parameters, you should be redirected to the dashboard with a success message.

 User registration tests